insberr/SpaceCompany-Desktop/README.md

 ```

 ### How To Build
 To build the application for your platform, run
-<br>NOTE: MAKE SURE YOU HAVE RUN `npm install`
+NOTE: MAKE SURE YOU HAVE RUN `npm install`
 ```
 npm run build
 ```